-There are certain things about the films that seem unrealistic e.g. Freud getting involved in solving murders mysteries and the palace politics, encountering real paranormal and occultism, helping a patient escape from asylum, Austrian noblemen killing each other under the influence of hypnosis/a devil etc.
+There are certain things about the series that seem unrealistic e.g. Freud getting involved in solving murder mysteries and the palace politics, encountering real paranormal and occultism, helping a patient escape from asylum, Austrian noblemen killing each other under the influence of hypnosis/a devil etc.

-There are certain things about the film I would be interested in knowing the truth about
+There are certain things about the series I would be interested in knowing the truth about

-• Freud confronting his professor the way it is depicted in the film and he was he was sacked from his job, and reinstated by Royal orders after he burnt his book.
+Freud confronting his professor the way it is depicted in the film and getting sacked from his job, and getting before reinstated by Royal orders after he burnt his book.